TL;DR

 2. Sunrise Simulation: The Color Temperature Obsession

 Getting the sunrise simulation to feel natural was harder than I expected.
-I went through so many different color combinations that my neighbors probably thought I was running a disco in my bedroom.
+I went through so many different color combinations to find the perfect balance between warm and natural.

 The challenge was finding the right balance between warm enough to feel natural but not so warm that it looks like my room is on fire.
-I tested everything from candlelight warm to daylight bright, and my girlfriend got so tired of me asking “Does this look natural?” that she threatened to move out.
+I tested everything from candlelight warm to daylight bright, and I’m pretty sure my neighbors got tired of me asking “Does this look natural?” every five minutes.

 3. German Weather: The Ultimate Adversary